LivHed/joel-adrian/README.md

 * The navbar collapse on smaller screens, which provides a discrete design and simple user experience with the menu items grouped together.
 * I planned for the scrollbar to be discrete.
 That´s why I chose a background color that is slightly darker than the navbar and the footer.
 I chose not to have the same color as them, so it won´t give the impression that they float together as one element.
 * The fullwidth background image is suppose to remind the users what Joel is all about, a Stunt Performer with experience in the movie industry.
 The content scrolls infront of the image which is the same on all pages, to give a sense of familiarity with a recognizable design.
 * Joels name is not conventionally placed up in the left corner as a brand or logo, on purpose.
-After his wishes with a discrete design we agreed on only havning his name in the title and on the landing page, and let the background image remind the users of who´s website they´re on.
+After his wishes with a discrete design we agreed on only having his name in the title and on the landing page, and let the background image remind the users of who´s website they´re on.
 * The Download my resume link and the Social links is placed in the footer to be easily accessed on every page on the website.
 * A custom scrollbar is added so the users can be able to scroll up and down all of the pages when needed.
 Smooth scroll effect is added.
-* The hover effects is designed with a dark color to suit the users and the transition effect is set to feel smooth.
+* The hover effects on the icons and navbar items is designed with a dark color to suit the users and the transition effect is set to feel smooth.

 ### Features Left to Implement
-1. In the future I want to add more videos to expand the experience of Joel as an experienced Stunt Performer.
-Today these videos are the existing that Joel want to share.
+1. In the future I want to add more videos to expand the feeling of Joel as an experienced Stunt Performer.
+The videos that are included now are the ones that Joel currently wants to share.
 2. In the future I also want to change the current image grid to a lightbox, for the users to be able to see the images on the same page they are currently on.
-I want to test this to see if this technique changes the amount of clicks on the Photos page.
+I want to test this to see if this technique changes the amount of clicks on the Photos page and to make the experience more user friendly on smaller screens.

 ## Technologies Used
 * **The languages** I have used for this project is [HTML5](https://www.w3schools.com/html/html5_intro.asp) and [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3).
 I have used Bootstrap grid with the built in media queries for the content to be responsive on all screen sizes.
 * **The libraries** included are the Javascript libraries [JQuery](https://jquery.com/) and [Popper.js](https://popper.js.org/).
 And also [Fontawesome](https://fontawesome.com/) to add icons.
 * **Frameworks** I have used is Bootstrap 4.3.1.
 I used the BootstrapCDN on [this page](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
-* **Other tools** I have used are [Cloud9 IDE](https://aws.amazon.com/cloud9/?origin=c9io) for writing, debugging and running my code, and then pushed it to [Github](http://github.com) where the project is stored and deployed.
+* **Other tools** I have used are [Cloud9 IDE](https://aws.amazon.com/cloud9/?origin=c9io) for the development of this site: writing, debugging and running my code.
+GIT was then used to push files to [Github](http://github.com) where the project is stored and deployed.
 * As part of the **design process** i chose to use [Balsamic](https://balsamiq.com/) to make my wireframes in a simple way with a goodlooking result.